 To help prevent the insects from continuously invading, caulk and seal cracks around windows, doors, siding, utility pipes, electrical outlets, and chimneys.
 Sealing all points of entry that stink bugs can access, as well as replacing any damaged screens on doors and windows, is the best way to keep the pests out.

 Once stink bugs make their way indoors, there is little that can be done beyond vacuuming them up, thus preventive measures are strongly recommended.

-Your Batzner Service Specalist will come to your property to determine the proper treatment method.
+Your Batzner Service Specialist will come to your property to determine the proper treatment method.
 Fall is the time to help prevent stink bugs from using your building or home as a refuge for the coming winter season.
 With the onset of cooler temperatures in autumn, these insects congregate on buildings in search of overwintering sites.
 To prevent pest entry, treatment must be applied before the insects begin to enter buildings during late September or early October to be effective.
-Once the pests have entered the building, treatments can be done in Winter or Spring.
+Once the pests have entered the building, treatments can be done in winter or spring.
 The most effective pest management option is prevention.
 Prevention is the key!

 Your first priority should be to look for entry points into your home.
-Possible entrances include underneath siding, around door and window frames, utility pipes, chimneys.
+Possible entrances include underneath siding, around door and window frames, utility pipes, and chimneys.
 Reduce stink bug invasions by doing the following:

 - Seal holes in exterior walls larger than the diameter of a pencil